Gello110/ArcadeApp/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

-Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2017-11-12 @ 11:55 PM EST
+## WED 2017-11-15 @ 1:15 PM EST

-1. **DONE:** Downloaded the skeleton code.
+1. **DONE:** Downloaded skeleton code, created basic UML diagram, made skeleton classes for Game, GameChoiceScene, StartScene, Minesweeper, and Breakout

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Finish making skeleton classes, write ALL THE CODE IN ONE DAY

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** Had a hard time committing because had wrong url for team repo, had a hard time saving a class file because name of folder was mineweeper